 Most symptoms of an upset stomach should subside within 48 hours if you follow the above treatment regimen.
 If you don’t begin feeling better, Crohn’s disease is only one possible cause of your symptoms.

 You should consult a doctor if you have any of the following symptoms along with an upset stomach:

 - abdominal pain that doesn’t improve after either a bowel movement or vomiting

 - diarrhea or vomiting that persists for more than 24 hours

-- fever of over 101°F that doesn’t improve with acetaminophen
+- fever of over 101°F (38°C) that doesn’t improve with acetaminophen

 - blood in stool or vomit

 - no urination for six or more hours